 Over the same period, Deere's net income has risen 6.5x, or more than double the rate of revenue growth.
 This is a result of Deere's steadily growing profit margins, driven by the company's investments into new technology and its premium pricing power versus the competition.

 We believe this trend toward margin expansion will continue as the company introduces the next generation of Al-based farming equipment and software.
 Deere's profit margins reached new all-time highs of 16% in 2023, with current analyst estimates indicating more upside ahead in 2024:

-Deere's profit margins reached new all-time highs of 16% in 2023, with current analyst estimates indicating more upside ahead in 2024:

 Deere's business is very capital efficient, generating 14% free cash flow margins and 30% returns on equity.
 This high capital efficiency allows the company to return substantial profits to shareholders.
-Over the last 20 years, the company increased its dividend 10-fold from \$0.11 per share to \$1.47 in 2023.
+Over the last 20 years, the company increased its dividend 10-fold from \$0.11 per share to \$1.25 in 2023.
 Over the same period, consistent buybacks have reduced the share count by 40% from 500 million to 300 million.